The maximum efficiency of nano heat engines depends on more than temperature

-Firstly, we identify characteristics that $\varepsilon$ should have, such that near perfect work is extracted in the limit $\beta_f\rightarrow\beta_\cold$ (i.e. when (A) and (B) are satisfied).
-We then show two technical results: \begin{enumerate} \item The choice of $\varepsilon$ (as a function of $\beta_f$) simplifies the minimization problem in~\eqref{eq:Maindefinitions1 no broduct bath}, by reducing the range the variable $\alpha$ appearing in the optimization of $W_{\rm ext}$.
+Firstly, we identify characteristics that the failure parameter of work extraction $\varepsilon$ should have, such that near perfect work is extracted in the limit $\beta_f\rightarrow\beta_\cold$ (i.e. when (A) and (B) are satisfied).
+We then show two technical results: \begin{enumerate}[leftmargin=*] \item The choice of $\varepsilon$ (as a function of $\beta_f$) simplifies the minimization problem in Eq.~\eqref{eq:Maindefinitions1 no broduct bath}, by reducing the range of the variable $\alpha$ appearing in the optimization of $W_{\rm ext}$.
 Under the consideration of near perfect work, $\varepsilon$ can be chosen such that the optimization of $\alpha$ is over $\alpha\geq\kappa$ for some $\kappa\in(0,1]$, instead of $\alpha\geq 0$.
-The larger $\kappa$ is for a chosen $\varepsilon$, the slower $\Delta S/W_\textup{ext}$ converges to zero. \item We analyze the following cases separately: \begin{itemize} \item For $\Omega \leq 1$, $\varepsilon$ can always be chosen such that the infimum in~\eqref{eq:Maindefinitions1 no broduct bath} is obtained in the limit $\alpha\rightarrow 1$.
-Evaluating the efficiency in the limit $\alpha\rightarrow 1$ corresponds to the C.E.. \item For $\Omega > 1$, we show that for the best choice of $\varepsilon$, the infimum in~\eqref{eq:Maindefinitions1 no broduct bath} for $W_\textup{ext}$ is obtained at $\alpha\rightarrow\infty$.
-Furthermore, $\Omega>1$ means that up to leading order terms, $W_1 > W_\infty$ for $W_\alpha$ defined in~\eqref{eq:Maindefinitions2 no broduct bath}.
-But we know that the quantity $W_1$ gives us C.E..
-Therefore, the efficiency is strictly less than Carnot. \end{itemize} \end{enumerate}
+The larger $\kappa$ is for a chosen $\varepsilon$, the slower $\Delta S/W_\textup{ext}$ converges to zero. \item We analyze the following cases separately: \begin{itemize}[leftmargin=*] \item For $\Omega \leq 1$, $\varepsilon$ can always be chosen so that Eq.~\eqref{eq:Maindefinitions1 no broduct bath} is obtained in the limit $\alpha\rightarrow 1$.
+Evaluating the efficiency in the limit $\alpha\rightarrow 1$ corresponds to the Carnot efficiency. \item For $\Omega > 1$, we show that for the best choice of $\varepsilon$, the infimum in Eq.~\eqref{eq:Maindefinitions1 no broduct bath} for $W_\textup{ext}$ is obtained at $\alpha\rightarrow\infty$.
+Furthermore, $\Omega>1$ means that up to leading order terms (with regards to the quasi-static limit parameters), $W_1 > W_\infty$ for $W_\alpha$ defined in Eq.~\eqref{eq:Maindefinitions2 no broduct bath}.
+But we know that the quantity $W_1$ gives us Carnot efficiency.
+Therefore, the maximum efficiency is strictly less than the Carnot value. \end{itemize} \end{enumerate}